rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

   for (trial in 1:nTrials) {
-    //returns the probability of having made the choice you made, given your beta and your Q's
+    //returns the probability of having made the choice you made, given your beta and your Q's target += log_softmax(Q[trial] * beta)[armChoice[trial]];
-    //(as you would have had given that beta value and the deterministic function in transformed parameters.) target += log_softmax(Q[trial] * beta)[armChoice[trial]];
   }
 }
 ```

-##### Script for running RL_model.stan using RStan:
+#### Script for running RL_model.stan using RStan:

 Next, run this script in a new RScript. be sure to check out [RStan documentation](https://mc-stan.org/docs/2_23/stan-users-guide-2_23.pdf) for clarification of the various functions.
-RStan is very complicated so these functions just barely scratch the surface.

 ```
 library("rstan") # observe startup messages